A Guided Journey Through Japan’s Ancient Calendar Vol.02. Setsubun and the New Year

 Vol.02.
 Setsubun and the New Year

 This state of affairs came about because of the calendar reform that saw the adoption of the Western (Gregorian) calendar in 1874, as part of the Meiji Era (1868 – 1912) drive to modernise Japan.
-The adoption of the Western calendar resulted in New Year’s Day, which had previously coincided more or less with the beginning of spring, being shifted to January 1st.
+The adoption of the Western calendar resulted in New Year’s Day, which in the traditional calendar had coincided more or less with the beginning of spring, being shifted to January 1st.

 Japanese Witch Hazel (Hamamelis japonica), which blooms from late winter through early spring.